salih18/Movie-SPA-Assignment/README.md

 ### Demo

-Online Deployment of this project is available at [Create React App](https://github.com/facebook/create-react-app).
+Online Deployment of this project is available at [RTL Movie SPA](https://rtl-movie-spa.netlify.com/).

 ### Getting Started